CN-LWZ/XKV/README.md

 Before running it, some softwares must be installed, which is beyond the scope of this document.
 ### 2.1 Requirements
-This project is run under flash-attn==2.6.
+This project is run under flash-attn==2.6 and python==3.10.
 Please manually install the corresponding FlashAttention version according to your own CUDA version and PyTorch version.

 After that:
 ```